vigneshavm/Interview-questions/JS Q.md

   setTimeout(() => console.log('Timeout'), 0);
   ```

+- **`setImmediate()`**:

-- **`setImmediate()`**: Executes the callback after the current event loop cycle, in the **check phase** of the event loop.
+setImmediate() schedules a callback to run after the current event loop phase completes, specifically during the "check" phase of the Node.js event loop.

-Use when you want to execute code after the current event loop phase ends — especially after I/O.
+It’s commonly used to run code after I/O operations or to defer non-critical logic so that I/O and other high-priority tasks are not blocked.

+Use setImmediate() when:

+You want to run logic after I/O callbacks (e.g., after fs.readFile).

+You want to avoid blocking I/O with heavy computation.

+You need to yield to the event loop to let other tasks proceed.

   ```javascript
   setImmediate(() => console.log('Immediate'));